cesarferreira/AndroidQuickUtils/README.md

 QuickUtils.__category__.__method__
 ```
 -------------------

 ### LOG <sub><sup>`category`</sup></sub>

-Wit this methods you don't need to set the TAG variable in every class of your project and you can disable the logs everywhere without deleting/commenting the log lines by setting the debug mode to PRODUCTION [howto] (https://github.com/cesarferreira/AndroidQuickUtils#debug-mode).
+With this methods you don't need to set the TAG variable in every class of your project and you can disable the logs everywhere without deleting/commenting the log lines by setting the debug mode to PRODUCTION (explained in the previous section).

 ```java
 QuickUtils.log.__method__